top of page

 Work in Progress

-Resource windfalls and local labor markets: Evidence from Peru
+Resource windfalls, public expenditure and local economies: Evidence from municipalities in Peru

 The political economy of public works: Evidence from a reform in term limits